Alfresco/alfresco-js-api/src/api-legacy/content-rest-api/docs/ChildAssociationsApi.md

 Returns a list of parent nodes that point to (ie. are associated with) the current child node.

-This inclues both the primary parent and also secondary parents, if any.
+This includes both the primary parent and also secondary parents, if any.

 ### Example